-Mauritius is a tropical paradise that lies 1,490mi (2,400km) off the southeast coast of Africa.
-This small multicultural island in the Indian Ocean has great tourist infrastructure, and sunburn may be the biggest threat to your safety.
+Mauritius is a tropical paradise that lies 1,490mi (2,400km) off the east coast of Africa in the Indian Ocean.
+This small multicultural island has great tourist infrastructure, and sunburn may be the biggest threat to your safety.

 Before you go, here are a few things you should be aware of when it comes to personal safety, travel health, natural hazards and the law.

 On the whole, Mauritius has a very low crime rate.
 What little crime there is tends to be petty theft and non-violent.
-Downtown Port Louis and central tourist areas understandably do have a slightly higher crime rate, but in general it is very safe to travel in and around the country.
+Downtown Port Louis and central tourist areas understandably do have a slightly higher crime rate, but in general it is very safe to travel to.

 Like most places we visit, security risks increase after dark, particularly on beaches or secluded areas.
 Take normal safety precautions such as not walking alone after dark, locking your valuables in your hotel room or somewhere safe, and be very cautious of theft when staying at beachside bungalows.
-Remain vigilant and exercise normal cautions you normally would to prevent becoming a victim of crime here.
+Remain vigilant and exercise the caution you normally would to avoid becoming a victim of crime.

-Drug smuggling or trafficking is illegal, and punishments include a life sentence.
+Drug smuggling or trafficking is illegal in Mauritius, and punishments include a life sentence.
 You should also be aware that prosecutions often take a year or more to get to court, and detention is the norm until the trial.

 It is also illegal to possess or import cigarette papers.

 If you have medicine for personal use, make sure you have copies of prescriptions and you have obtained them from a pharmacy.
-Scheduled drugs, such as psychotropic preparations (e.g. tranquillisers, hypnotics), narcotics (morphine) and other strong pain killers require, by law, authorisation before importing to Mauritius.
-Failure to obtain prior authorisation may result in arrest and detention.
+Scheduled drugs, such as psychotropic preparations (e.g. tranquilizers, hypnotics), narcotics (morphine) and other strong pain killers require authorization by law before being imported into Mauritius.
+Failure to obtain prior authorization may result in arrest and detention.

-Chikungunya (an insect born virus similar to dengue fever – symptoms include fevers and joint pain that can often last weeks or months) periodically occurs in Mauritius, particularly in the warmer months (October–May).
+Chikungunya periodically occurs in Mauritius, particularly in the warmer months (October to May).
+This insect-borne virus is similar to dengue fever, and symptoms include fevers and joint pain that can often last weeks or months.

-Although there are no malarial mosquitos in Mauritius, on arrival at the airport an officer from the Ministry of Health may ask you for a blood sample if you have traveled from a country where malaria is common.
+Although there are no malarial mosquitos in Mauritius, on arrival at the airport you may be asked for a blood sample if you have traveled from a country where malaria is common.